 The university encourages all instructors to strive for free and open communication within their classrooms.
 However, for student learning to be most effective, classrooms must

+Why Quality Matters?
 Quality Matters (QM) is a faculty-centered, peer review process based on best practices to measure the quality of online and blended courses.
-The Center for

 A group of cognitive psychologists, curriculum theorists and instructional researchers, and testing and assessment specialists published in 2001 a revision of Bloom’s Taxonomy with the